johan--/venuu-dashboard/README.md

 ## Getting started

-If you do not have ruby+bundler, node.js and npm, check Production Setup for instructions.
+If you do not have ruby, bundler, node.js and npm, check Production Setup for instructions.
 If you source rbenv somewhere else than ~/.bashrc, please source that instead.

 ```
 git clone git@github.com:venuu/venuu-dashboard.git
-npm install
 npm install -g grunt-cli bower
-bundle install
-source ~/.bashrc
-bower install
-grunt serve
+./setup.sh

 ```

 Detailed configuration can be found on [Google Drive](https://docs.google.com/document/d/1ptHqRnnKQh2z2oObZt5Df3rILxeJ84YM_uBMEtYwNeU).